 This is a common supplement used for arthritis and joint pain.
 Since glucosamine sulfate is derived from the shells of crabs, lobster or shrimp, people with shellfish allergies must avoid exposure.
 While shellfish allergies most often are triggered by the meat and not the shell, it doesn’t make sense to risk a reaction.

 Fish oil supplements are very popular for a variety of reasons.
-From Alzheimer’s to autism, they are often recommended as a healthful addition to diet.
+From Alzheimer’s to autism, they are often recommended as a healthful addition to a diet.
 This would not be true for anyone with a shellfish allergy.
 While not shellfish, it’s possible that on a molecular level there has been a transference of allergens.
 It’s safer to get your omega fatty acids from flaxseed oil.

 Never take anything for granted.
 Consult your doctor and enlist the help of your pharmacist when deciding which medications and supplements to take.